Mergers and Acquisitions: Picking the Right Growth Strategy for Your Business

 About the Author

-Lisa Masiello is an award winning tech industry marketing strategist, start-up advisor and founder of TECHmarc Labs.
+Lisa Masiello is an international marketing strategist, an award winning marketing executive in the technology industry, start-up advisor and founder of TECHmarc Labs.
 She writes on B2B growth, channel management, marketing strategy, customer experience, and CMO success.
 Chat with Lisa by email at Lisa.Masiello@TECHmarcLabs.com.
 Connect with her on LinkedIn.